 On the other hand, the retention ratio is the percentage of earnings that the company reinvests for internal expansion and growth.
 Or, we can say retention amount is the leftover after distributing the dividends and all other expenses.

-Following is the formula for internal growth rate – Retention ratio x ROA or (1- Dividend payout ratio) x ROA.
+Internal Growth Rate = Retention ratio x ROA or (1- Dividend payout ratio) x ROA

 You can also use Internal Growth Rate Calculator.